meteor/meteor/content/code-style.md

 <h3 id="eslint-installing">Installing and running ESLint</h3>

-To setup ESLint in your application, you can install the following npm packages:
+To setup ESLint in your application, you can install the following [npm](https://docs.npmjs.com/getting-started/what-is-npm) packages:

 ```
-npm install --save-dev eslint eslint-plugin-react eslint-plugin-meteor eslint-config-airbnb
+meteor npm install --save-dev eslint eslint-plugin-react eslint-plugin-meteor eslint-config-airbnb
 ```

+> Meteor comes with npm bundled so that you can type meteor npm without worrying about installing it yourself.
+If you like, you can also use a globally installed npm command.

 You can also add a `eslintConfig` section to your `package.json` to specify that you'd like to use the Airbnb config, and to enable [ESLint-plugin-Meteor](https://github.com/dferber90/eslint-plugin-meteor).
 You can also setup any extra rules you want to change, as well as adding a lint npm command: